Sharavani123/assistant-for-visually-impaired-peoples/assistant for visually impaired/README.md

 Description:

-Anuj gives a single line description of the surrounding details Road Conditions: Anuj gives the user an overview of the road conditions, which would further the visually impaired accordingly.
+shara gives a single line description of the surrounding details Road Conditions: Anuj gives the user an overview of the road conditions, which would further the visually impaired accordingly.
 Anuj also specifically mentions if the user is at common places like classrooms, kitchens, bedrooms, etc Responds the number of people, objects, etc in the frame of the webcam.
 Find:

-Anuj resonds to commands like find my purse?, check if my watch is in this room? depending upon whether @Entity is present in the frame of the camers
+shara resonds to commands like find my purse?, check if my watch is in this room? depending upon whether @Entity is present in the frame of the camers
 Read:

-Anuj also detects text from images and reads it loud.
+shara also detects text from images and reads it loud.
 As a further application it can summarize articles from newspapers.
 Fill forms

-Anuj also reads out forms (majorly applicable for bank purposes) Mobile Interactions
+shara also reads out forms (majorly applicable for bank purposes) Mobile Interactions

 It can read out notifications from mobile and as a further application respond to messages, emails, calender, etc